 The new Sage Click is lightweight and balances beautifully on the lightest rods.
 The craftsmanship is excellent, and I could find no blemishes or sharp edges on any of its sides.
 Furthermore, the arbor is huge and good for minimizing lines memory.

 How does it perform?
-Drag-wise it was okay, and the strength is optimal for small to medium-sized fish in narrow ponds or lakes.
+Drag-wise it was okay, and the strength is optimal for small to medium-sized fish in narrow ponds or lakes such as trout, panfish.
 What sets this reel apart is the drag adjustment knob you don’t usually see with click-and-pawl systems.
 It helps in tweaking your drag value using a dial at the back.

 This reel is suitable for beginners or those who just want to catch small fish.
-It is not for the anglers that hunt for trophy fish.
+It is not for the anglers that hunt for trophy fish such as salmon, redfish, and bass.

 - The simple click-and-pawl drag system